 above.
 If you intend for submissions to be polished papers, lodged in the DL

 for posterity, and permanently citable, you should go the “SIGPLAN-approved”

-route; you will need to select a Program Committee, have it approved by
+route; you will need to select a Program Committee (paying attention to

 If you want to organize a SIGPLAN-sponsored workshop, by far the simplest

 way to do so is as part of a SIGPLAN-sponsored conference; otherwise, the

 effort of managing the finances is likely to be out of proportion with the